wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - **Variant Provider (Plugin)**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

+- **Non-Plugin Provider**: A variant provider in the form of fixed list of supported properties encoded in the package metadata, therefore not requiring an external plugin.

 ### Overview

 Wheel variants introduce a more fine-grained specification of built wheel characteristics beyond what wheel tags